-Fish has a long history as a health food because it’s full of essential nutrients that many people just don’t get enough of.
-Sardines are a rich source of healthy fats that help brain and heart functions as well as providing excellent levels of vitamin D.
+Fish has a long history as a healthy food because it’s full of essential nutrients many people don’t get enough of.
+Sardines are a rich source of healthy fats that help brain and heart functions and provide excellent levels of vitamin D.

 Can dogs eat sardines – the benefits

-Sardines are high in protein and provide a number of essential vitamins and trace minerals including;
+Sardines are high in protein and provide several essential vitamins and trace minerals, including;